From Lasers to Light Fields

-“Understanding Holograms 2021 - from Lasers to Light Fields” is an online course beginning 5/5/21.
+“Understanding Holograms 3 - Fall 2021 - from Lasers to Light Fields” is an online course beginning Thursday 10/21/21.
 This 7 session course (3 hours per session on ZOOM) will be held at Noon EDT to enable students from most parts of the world to be able to attend.
 Sessions will also be recorded and available shortly after the session ends for those who can’t join at that time slot.
 Additional material will become available online on the day of each class at ruzuku.com.
-You will also be able to join a closed Facebook group where further questions can be asked and students can exchange with each other.
+You will also be able to network with each other on Ruzuku where further questions can be asked.

 What you will learn

-This new course will prepare you for the coming revolution in Digital Holograms.
-Laser Holograms (so-called because they require lasers in order to create them) have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
+This course will prepare you for the coming revolution in Digital Holograms.
+Optical Holograms (which require lasers in order to create them) have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
 We are at the beginning of a new era of holographic imaging and this course is designed to educate you about what is already here and to prepare you for what is to come.